noemie-tee/portfolio/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-*My goal was to build a tool that generates a building from a limited number of assets and inputs.
+My goal was to build a tool that generates a building from a limited number of assets and inputs.

 **Ease of use**

-*The user is able to drag the PCG blueprint into the level and to customize the look of thebarn using the parameters.
+The user is able to drag the PCG blueprint into the level and to customize the look of thebarn using the parameters.

 **PCG system**

-*1. Input : Blueprint's location in the level
+1. Input : Blueprint's location in the level
-*2. Creation of a vertical spline, its points being the barn's levels generation origins *3.
-Barn Lower levels: Rectangle creation for each level to spawn the walls *4.
-Addition of the barn extensions, windows and various beams *5.
-Lower roof positioning and scaling
+2. Creation of a vertical spline, its points being the barn's levels generation origins
+3. Barn Lower levels: Rectangle creation for each level to spawn the walls
+4. Addition of the barn extensions, windows and various beams
+5. Lower roof positioning and scaling
-*6. Rectangle creation for the top levels
+6. Rectangle creation for the top levels
-*7. Top roof positioning and scaling
+7. Top roof positioning and scaling
-*8. Cupolas positioning
+8. Cupolas positioning

 Rules for visual consistency: